-Details about how to give fertility shots - subcutaneous injections for infertility treatment and IVF, In Vitro Fertilization
+Details about how to give fertility shots - subcutaneous injections for infertility treatment and IVF

 With IVF, the woman is stimulated with subcutaneously injected medications to develop multiple egg development.
 Subcutaneous injections are given with a very small needle, just under the skin.
 This is the same way that diabetics give themselves insulin shots.